Rob0xFF/MiniCompleteTankLight/README.md

 # MiniTankLight

 This is a replacement PCB for the [Mini Complete Tank](https://minicompletetank.com) aquarium light.
 It fits right into the original housing, the original LED PCB is maintained.
+Please do not put fish in this tiny tank!

 ![PCB](https://github.com/Rob0xFF/MiniTankLight/raw/main/pcb.jpg)